 Ohio State's expectation is that every graduate and professional student finds at least one meaningful activity outside of their program to complement their academic study.
-Involvement is not just for undergraduates!

 Why Should I Get Involved?

 When compared to uninvolved students, those who get involved are more likely to succeed in their program, establish a network of friends, organize their time better, manage their stress more effectively and most importantly-graduate!
 Getting involved also helps prepare you for your career and enables you to enjoy the Buckeye experience to the absolute fullest!